itzaRinna/JM_001/README.md

    Once you have pushed your changes, open a pull request to merge your feature branch into the main branch of the original repository.

 Please make sure to write clear commit messages and test your changes before submitting a pull request.

+## Additional Information

+- For any questions or issues, feel free to open an issue on the [GitHub repository](https://github.com/itzaRinna/JM_001/issues).
+- For detailed documentation on how to contribute or use the project, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) (if available).

 ## License